-Where appropriate, allegations made against staff will be dealt with in line with the Trust's 'Allegations Management Process' (Appendix 2).
+8.1 KCSIE 2021 Part 4 details two levels of allegations/concerns at para 335.
+Allegations made against staff (including low level concerns) will be dealt with in line with the Trust's 'Allegations Management Process' (Appendix 2).
 The below table outlines the appropriate person to raise concerns to in relation to staff members:

-Staff Group who the concern is against Report to Staff/Workers Escalate to DSL DSL Escalate to Head Teacher Seek advice and Head Teacher Escalate to Director of Education guidance from the Trust's Director of Human Resources Director of Education Escalate to Chief Executive Officer numan resources Chief Executive Officer Escalate to Chair of Trustees
+Staff Group who the concern is against Report to Staff/Workers Escalate to Head Teacher (all Heads DSL trained) DSL Escalate to Head Teacher Seek advice and guidance from the Trust's Director of Head Teacher Escalate to Director of Schools Human Resources Director of Schools Escalate to Chief Executive Officer Chief Executive Officer Escalate to Chair of Trustees

-^{}Central Team staff - escalate to Chief Executive Officer
+\\Central Team staff - escalate to Chief Executive Officer